ebenh/ngx-mat-tel-input/CONTRIBUTING.md

 ### Run Development Server

-    $ npm run start
+    $ npx ng serve

 ### Build Library

-    $ npm run build
+    $ npx ng build

+> Note: Add `--watch` to enable automatic incremental builds.
 The build artifacts will be stored in the `dist/` directory.
-Add `--watch` to enable automatic incremental builds.

 ### Publish to npm